-1.1 Hazelcast Editions
+1.1 Hazelcast IMDG Editions

-This Reference Manual covers all editions of Hazelcast.
+This Reference Manual covers all editions of Hazelcast IMDG.
 Throughout this manual:

-- Hazelcast refers to the open source edition of Hazelcast in-memory data grid middleware.
-It is also the name of the company (Hazelcast, Inc.) providing the Hazelcast product. - Hazelcast Enterprise is a commercially licensed edition of Hazelcast which provides high-value enterprise features in addition to Hazelcast. - Hazelcast Enterprise HD is a commercially licensed edition of Hazelcast which provides High-Density (HD) Memory Store and Hot Restart Persistence features in addition to Hazelcast Enterprise.
+- Hazelcast or Hazelcast IMDG refers to the open source edition of Hazelcast in-memory data grid middleware.
+Hazelcast is also the name of the company (Hazelcast, Inc.) providing the Hazelcast product. - Hazelcast IMDG Enterprise is a commercially licensed edition of Hazelcast IMDG which provides highvalue enterprise features in addition to Hazelcast IMDG. - Hazelcast IMDG Enterprise HD is a commercially licensed edition of Hazelcast IMDG which provides High-Density (HD) Memory Store and Hot Restart Persistence features in addition to Hazelcast IMDG Enterprise.

-1.2 Hazelcast Architecture
+1.2 Hazelcast IMDG Architecture

-You can see the features for all Hazelcast editions in the following architecture diagram.
+You can see the features for all Hazelcast IMDG editions in the following architecture diagram.

 NOTE You can see small "HD" boxes for some features in the above diagram.
 Those features can use High-Density (HD) Memory Store when it is available.
-It means if you have Hazelcast Enterprise HD, you can use those features with HD Memory Store.
+It means if you have Hazelcast IMDG Enterprise HD, you can use those features with HD Memory Store.

-For more information on Hazelcast's Architecture, please see the white paper An Architect's View of Hazelcast.
+For more information on Hazelcast IMDG's Architecture, please see the white paper An Architect's View of Hazelcast.

-1.3 Hazelcast Plugins
+1.3 Hazelcast IMDG Plugins

-You can extend Hazelcast's functionality by using its plugins.
+You can extend Hazelcast IMDG's functionality by using its plugins.
 These plugins have their own lifecycles.
 Please see Plugins page to learn about Hazelcast plugins you can use.
 Hazelcast plugins are marked with label throughout this manual.